 You can also create revenue goals by assigning a monetary value to an element or page, as well as engagement goals, which is the default.

-I don’t recommend setting up engagement goals, because it’s such a broad definition — any click, submission, highlighting of text, etc. can be counted as “engagement” and is not a reliable metric to base things on.
+I don’t recommend setting up engagement goals, because it’s such a broad definition — any click, submission, highlighting of text, etc. can be counted as “engagement” and is not a reliable metric to base decisions on.

 Bringing It All Together

 To do this, first choose a multi-page experiment.
-You do this from the Editor by going to Options > Experiment Type
+You do this from the Editor, by going to Options > Experiment Type

 Now, much in the same way as you added individual steps to your goals before, you’ll add individual pages to your funnel.
 Just click the Add Page link at the top.
 You’ll then be presented with this page: